wp-plugins/ban-hammer/readme.txt

 = 1.4 =
 ** 16 August, 2010 **

 * Checks for presence of the cURL extension.
-If not found, no cURL. (using http://cleverwp.com/function-curl-php-extension-loaded/ as recommended by kmaisch )
+If not found, the option to use StopForumSpam is removed. (using http://cleverwp.com/function-curl-php-extension-loaded/ as recommended by kmaisch )

 = 1.3 =
 ** 08 July, 2010 **